ibm-cloud-docs/resiliency/best-practices.md

 ### Understanding data residency in {{site.data.keyword.cloud_notm}}
 {: #data-residency}

 {{site.data.keyword.cloud_notm}}'s global network of locations provides you with the flexibility of choosing where you want to run your workloads.
-Review {{site.data.keyword.cloud_notm}}'s [Service rollout policy](/docs/overview?topic=overview-service-rollout), for our guidelines on when to expect or how to request that a service is available in a particular region.
+Review {{site.data.keyword.cloud_notm}}'s [Service rollout policy](/docs/overview?topic=overview-service-rollout) for guidelines on when to expect or how to request that a service is available in a particular region.

-For regional and zonal services, when you provision an instance of a service, you also select a specific region to which the instance is deployed, in accordance with your specific geographic requirements. {{site.data.keyword.cloud_notm}} helps ensures that content that is provided by you and your workload, as defined in the [Cloud Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304&cc=us&lc=en){: external}, is stored and processed locally in the selected region location.
+When you provision an instance of a regional and zonal service, you select a region to deploy the instance in accordance with your geographic requirements. {{site.data.keyword.cloud_notm}} helps ensures that content that is provided by you and your workload, as defined in the [Cloud Services Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304&cc=us&lc=en){: external}, is stored and processed locally in the selected region location.
 For a complete list of the locations where {{site.data.keyword.cloud_notm}} services are available see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

 {{site.data.keyword.cloud_notm}} services support saving encrypted backups of the customer content within the location where the regional or zonal service is located for recovery if data corruption or a major data center disaster occurs.